FlowFuse/website/src/handbook/community/community-guidelines.md

 - **Contribution and Recognition:** Recognize and appreciate the contributions of others.
 Whether it's code, documentation, or community support, every effort helps us grow.
 Acknowledge the work of your peers and express gratitude.

 - **Quality and Integrity:** Strive for quality in your contributions.
 Whether coding, writing documentation, or providing support, aim to maintain high standards.
 Be honest and transparent in your interactions.

-By following these guidelines, we can ensure that the Node-RED and FlowFuse communities remain welcoming, productive, and innovative spaces for everyone involved.